 The thesis should be based on research results of such quality that they can be, or have been, published in peer-reviewed scientific journals.
-The scope should correspond to about 2 articles, but the number of articles may vary depending on the breadth, scientific height and dignity, and the contribution of the doctoral student to the paper in question.
+The scope must correspond to 120 credits less the number of credits in the course component (i.e., a maximum of 90 credits if the course component is 30 credits).
+This assessment is made relative to similar work in the research area.
+The number of articles may vary depending on the breadth, scientific excellence, and the contribution of the doctoral student to the paper in question.